-This epoxy resin is heat resistant up to 500F after a 24-hour cure.
+This epoxy resin for tumblers is heat resistant up to 500F after a 24-hour cure.
 Something else to note, is that many tumbler artists say this particular brand of epoxy resin has "no odor" or "low odor" if any.

 A couple of things to know if you are planning on using Counter Culture for your epoxy resin tumblers.
 You have a 25-40 minute working time before the consistency changes and it begins to cure.
 They recommend mixing NO LESS than 2 oz. of epoxy resin together to avoid sticky, soft or uncured resin finishes.